2025 York United FC season

-The 2025 York United FC season is the seventh season in the history of York United FC.
+The 2025 York United FC season was the seventh season in the history of York United FC and the last before being rebranded as Inter Toronto FC.
 In addition to the Canadian Premier League, the club competed in the Canadian Championship.

 Following the 2024 season, manager Benjamín Mora departed the team, to become the new head coach of Liga MX club Querétaro.
 He was replaced by former interim manager Mauro Eustáquio, who became the youngest head coach in Canadian Premier League history.